vinayyak/vinayyak/README.md

-- 👋 Hi, I’m Vinayyak Vajpeyi
+- 👋 Hi, I’m Vinayyak Vajpeyi, a Software Development Engineer
-- 👀 I’m a Software Developer
 - 📫 You can reach me at my email - vinayyakvajpeyi@gmail.com

 <!---